 Argument 2

 The passage does not say "some of the foreknown are predestined" or "most of the predestined are called" or "many of the justified are glorified."
-It says "those whom he foreknew he also predestined," "those whom he predestined he also called," etc. The Greek word hosoi (those who) makes clear that the group is identical at every stage.
+It says "those whom he foreknew he also predestined," "those whom he predestined he also called," and so on.
+The Greek word hosoi (those who) makes clear that the group is identical at every stage.
 Not a subset.
 Not a majority.
 The same people.
 Zero dropouts.
 If the chain has zero dropouts at every link, then no one justified can be separated from justification, and no one can fall away after being justified.
+Ask the person who believes they can lose their salvation: at which link does the chain break?
+Between calling and justification?
+Between justification and glorification?
+Point to the link.
+Name the failure.
+Because Paul couldn't find one.

 Argument 3